-- a) At all times during the term, comply with the requirements of: - i. all relevant environmental and heritage statutory requirements - ii. the Environmental Management Plan (EMP (Maintenance)), and - iii. any environmental requirements set out in the Specifications. - b) Identify activities that have the potential to cause environmental harm and implement and maintain measures to preserve and protect the natural environment (including the protection of cultural heritage) on and adjacent to a Site. - c) Pay all penalties, costs and expenses that may be incurred concerning offences committed or alleged to be committed under any other statutory requirements relating to environmental management. - d) Ensure all applicable environment protection measures are implemented prior to proceeding with any relevant Work under the Contract.
+- a) At all times during the term, comply with the requirements of: - i. all relevant environmental and heritage statutory requirements - ii. the Environmental Management Plan (EMP (Maintenance)), and - iii. any environmental and cultural heritage requirements set out in the Specifications. - b) Identify Activities that have the potential to cause environmental and cultural heritage harm and implement and maintain measures to preserve and protect the natural environment and cultural heritage on and adjacent to a Site. - c) Pay all penalties, costs and expenses that may be incurred concerning offences committed or alleged to be committed under any other statutory requirements relating to environmental and cultural heritage management, and - d) Ensure all applicable environment and cultural heritage protection measures are implemented prior to proceeding with any relevant Work under the Contract.